Mindful Managerial Decisions

-Mindful managerial decisions entail phases of activity and thinking that first prepare a manager to make a choice and, after the choice is made and implemented, to learn if the choice achieved the intended result.
+Mindful managerial decisions entail phases of activity and thinking that first prepare a manager to make a choice.
+After the choice is made and implemented, to learn if the choice achieved the intended result.
 These phases (in generic terms) are Analysis, Design, Choice, and Evaluation.
 In practice, managerial decisions can be more complex and the process less discrete than this framework implies.

 Managers with especially challenging responsibilities can be expected to reduce their time consumed in the Analysis and Design phase activities by delegating some of this work to staff functions or consultants.
 These subject-matter experts are presumed to be more knowledgeable than managers about the area of expertise.
-This often results in a manager’s more important decisions being less mindful and more dependent on the effectiveness of these experts.
+This often results in a manager’s more important decisions being less mindful.
+Their decisions are more dependent on the effectiveness of these experts.

-Beyond success or failure, managerial decision making determines how an enterprise operates, who it employs, how it spends its resources, how it treats its customers, and when and how to change.
-Managers are expected to continually factor new information into their decisions and to improve their decision making process.
+Beyond success or failure, managerial decision making determines how an enterprise operates, who it employs, how it spends its resources, how it treats its customers.
+It determines when and how to change.
+Managers are expected to continually factor new information into their decisions and to improve their decision-making process.
 How else can organizations learn and improve over time so as to respond to a changing environment and operate in ever more effective ways?

 Continuing research of managerial decision making reveals many traps managers can fall into unless they remain mindful of their decision making.
 Herbert Simon recognized that even managers do not have the raw intellectual capacity to maximize in their decision making.
 Rather, he portrayed management decision making as an activity based on the finite cognitive resources of human beings who attempt to achieve some minimum acceptable level of the desired variable.
 He explained that managers do not search for a complete understanding of any situation, criteria, or possible solution related to a problem.
 Rather, managers resort to “satisficing,” in effect making their decisions on the basis of known and easily accepted criteria and solutions.
 The search for a solution generally stops with the first alternative that’s good enough.

-Notwithstanding the current practices or limited capacity of managers for making decisions in the context of complex circumstances, it has been well demonstrated that a manager’s capacity of effective decision making can be developed.
-Moreover, the method most often recommended for improving managerial decision making is simply mindfulness—paying attention and being consciously aware of how we make our decisions.
+Notwithstanding the current practices or limited capacity of managers for making decisions in the context of complex circumstances.
+It has been well demonstrated that a manager’s capacity for effective decision making can be developed.
+Moreover, the method most often recommended for improving managerial decision making is simply mindfulness.
+Paying attention and being consciously aware of how we make our decisions.